hm05/Windows-Forensics-with-Belkasoft/README.md

 # Windows-Forensics-with-Belkasoft
 This repository contains the notes and quiz solution for "Windows Forensics with Belkasoft" course.

-> [!NOTE]
+This repo doesn't support any piracy practice.
+The resources and solutions are shared for educational purpose only.
+The owner or contributor of this repo are not responsible for any misuse of resources shared in here.
+~ Thank you

+**Notes**
-> The notes of this course starts from [Getting Started](Getting%20Started.md)
+The notes of this course starts from [Getting Started](Getting%20Started.md)

+**Quiz**
 The solutions of quiz for this course is as follows
 - [2.5 BelkaQUIZ](Quiz/2.5.%20BelkaQUIZ.md)
 - [2.10 BelkaQUIZ](Quiz/2.10.%20BelkaQUIZ.md)